PneumaSolutions/rim-manual-old/src/chapter_5.md

 # Frequently Asked Questions
+Here are answers to some common questions concerning RIM.
 ## Compatibility
 ### What Platform(s) are supported?
 The initial release of the client is only going to target Windows, but Mac and other devices are definitely on our roadmap.
 Windows is by and large the easiest operating system to work with when developing a remote access infrastructure, so while it is entirely possible to support RIM on more platforms, the process of implementing support for said platforms may be more involved.